Research in AVIC

 AVIC is a multi-functional unit that supports a broad range of research projects, with a common acute vascular theme.
 Clinical research fellows work closely with scientists from a range of disciplines (physicists, engineers) in the development and application of imaging for characterisation of cardiovascular disease, stroke and vascular disorders and for assessment of response to treatment.

-We welcome new projects; informal enquiries should be made to Professor Robin Choudhury, AVIC Clinical Director at the earliest opportunity.
+We welcome new projects; informal enquiries should be made to Professor Charis Antoniades, AVIC Clinical Director at the earliest opportunity.

 Carotids - improvements in high field magnetic resonance imaging of carotid artery wall

 AMICE - acute magnetic resonance imaging in cirrhosis and hepatic encephalopathy

 AMICI - acute magnetic resonance imaging in cerebral ischaemia

 Motivation - understanding the inattentive and impulsive brain